apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 excludeFromAggregation
 : Since 1.0.27, 1.2.11
 : if set to true the property would be excluded from aggregation [OAK-3981][OAK-3981]

+<a name="weight"></a>
+weight
+: Since 1.6.3
+: At times, we have property definitions which are added to support for dense results right out of the index (e.g. `contains(*, 'foo') AND [bar]='baz'`).
+In such cases, the added property definition "might" not be the best one to answer queries which only have the property restriction (eg only `[bar]='baz'`).
+This can happen when that index specifies some exclude paths and hence does not index all `bar` properties.

+  For such cases set `weight` to `0` for such properties.
+In such a case IndexPlanner would not use those property definitions to determine if that index can answer the query but it would still use them if some other index entry causes that index to be selected for evaluating such a query.

+  Refer [OAK-5899][OAK-5899] for more details

 <a name="property-names"></a>**Property Names**